 Access: Kawasaki-Daishi train station on the Keikyu Daishi Line.
 Take the south exit.
 Upon exiting, you’ll see a Sunkus convenience store across the road.
 Take the street to the right and the shrine is just a minute or so on foot on the right hand side.
 Just follow the crowds.

-From Shinagawa (Tokyo), take the Keikyu Main Line to Keikyu Kawasaki (11 mins) and change to the Keikyu Daishi Line (5 mins), ¥230.
+From Shinagawa (Tokyo), take the Keikyu Main Line to Keikyu Kawasaki (around 10 mins on the Rapid Ltd. Exp. or around 25 mins on the local service) and change to the Keikyu Daishi Line (5 mins).
+Total fare ¥240.